vapor-ware/synse-docs/docs/sdk/user/configuration.device.md

 ## Config Policies

 A plugin can define a configuration policy for its device configuration(s).
-There are two policy types that can be set:
+There are two policy types which can be set:

 | Policy | Description |
 | :----- | :---------- |